-Julien, our 19-month old son ‘high fives’ passers-bys, dogs, cats and other stable creatures on his red carpet, velvet roped stroller ride through bustling Manhattan street life while listening to iPhone’d Luciano Pavarotti serenades, and dealing with a flirtatious adoring public.
-Wow, what a life?
+Julien, our 19-month-old son ‘high fives’ passers-by, dogs, cats and other stable creatures on his red carpet, velvet roped stroller ride through bustling Manhattan street life while listening to iPhone’d Luciano Pavarotti serenades and dealing with a flirtatious adoring public.
+Wow, what a life!

-(A) Level of physical activity, such as running through the park or just observing park nature’s-, flora, fauna and the odd, dirty left-behind candy wrapper;
+(A) Level of physical activity, such as running through the park or just observing the park’s nature, flora, fauna and the odd, dirty left-behind candy wrapper;

 (C) Drowsiness before or after feeding times, frankly I don’t know which one is worse.
 Either way, it’s game over for me.